 If you are not on facebook you can call them on: 551-2242 or email: litirogfondur@litirogfondur.is - Lífland (a farming store in Blönduós, next to N1) has some basic hardware appliances available to purchase.
 There is a hardware store called Eyrí, which is in the town Sauðárkrókur. - There is no liquor store in Skagaströnd.
 Alcohol is not permitted in the studio, but you are welcome to have a drink at home.
 In Iceland, you can only buy alcohol from the state-owned Vínbúðin (the nearest is in Blönduós).
 The duty free shop at Keflavik Airport also sells alcohol and can be as much as 50% cheaper.
-Sending Supplies or Mail To Nes You can mail items to the residency before you get here and at any time throughout your stay.
-IMPORTANT: please write your own name (not c/o Nes) and the Nes studio address on the package to be sent to you.
-When sending items to Nes before your arrival, make sure to send an email to Nes detailing the content (and prices of the content) of the package.
-Nes might be contacted by customs in the event that they need more information about the package.
-Also write: "personal belongings, no commercial value - may be opened by customs" on the parcel you send.
+Sending Supplies or Mail To NES There is no physical post office in Skagaströnd, however the post van will bring your package to the front door, you can either have your house address (Fellsbraut 2) or the studio address (Fjörubraut 8) but someone must be there to sign for the package.
+If there is a toll fee this must also be paid at the time of delivery and they accept cash, debit or credit card.
+The Blönduós Post Office is open Monday - Friday 10.00-16.00.
+If you are not at the house when parcel delivery is made it will be returned to the Blönduós Post Office.
+You can call 580 1000 or send an e-mail to blonduos@postur.is and the post will deliver it the next morning.
+You can mail items to the residency before you get here and at any time throughout your stay.
+IMPORTANT: please write your own name (not c/o NES) and the NES studio address on the package to be sent to you.
+If the parcel arrives before you are in Iceland and can't be delivered - the parcel goes back to the post office in Blönduós and can stay there for 10 working days before any fees are added.
+And then another 30 days before it is returned to sender.
+If a parcel arrives and you are not in Iceland or at the residency, we can accept it and hold at the studio for you if there are no toll charges.
+NES will not pay any toll due on parcels.
+To try and avoid toll when sending supplies write: "personal belongings, no commercial value - may be opened by customs" on the parcel you send.
 If you don't mark your items as used or personal items with a \$/€0 value, they are prone to customs delays due to confusion over import taxes.
 If someone sends you items, be sure they tick "gift" or clearly declare they are sending items with no commercial value - personal belongings.
-You will be able to collect your packages at the post office in Skagaströnd.
-Please be aware that customs may still request a small toll for picking up your package, payable at the post office upon collection.
-Please be aware that newly purchased items sent, are subject to a tax you must pay before collection.
+Please note there is no guarantee that toll is not added Please be aware that newly purchased items sent, are subject to a tax you must pay before collection.
 This import tax is very high.
 If you are ordering items from amazon.com or other online retailers you will be charged according to their attached invoice.
 This tax can sometimes be as high as 60%.
 We recommend you bring what you need, and order things online within Iceland.
 Locally purchased items from within Iceland are not subject to this import tax.
 Delivery times can also be very variable.
 When ordering things from international online retailers, delivery times can vary between 1 week to 4 weeks.
 Amazon and ASOS are usually very good with their postal estimates and most items arrive within 2 weeks.
 We recommend checking with your postal service in your country for estimated times.
 NOTE: